 Ask your supporters to take a selfie, tag you on social media, and make a donation.
 Create a custom donation page and hashtag to go with this silly, short-term fundraiser and start the sharing!

-A major theme of these summer fundraising ideas is being outdoors and enjoying the season.
+A major theme of these summer fundraising ideas is being outdoors and enjoying the season—while hitting your fundraising goals.
 We guarantee that some of your supporters take advantage of the nice weather by hitting the links.
 If your nonprofit wants to host a bigger fundraising event this summer, a golf tournament may be a great option!

-Consider adding a fun theme to the tournament that encourages golfers to get a little creative or even silly with their attire, then give away prizes for best costumes.
+Consider adding a fun theme to the tournament that encourages golfers to get a little creative or even silly with their attire, then award prizes for best costumes.

 In these days of viruses and vaccines, Handwashing Day may be more appropriate than Handshake Day, right?
 Right?!
 National Handshake Day is ripe for the TikTok generation.
 We suggest you make up a complex, multi-step handshake (that works for one or more people) and get your social media crew to post themselves going through the motions.
+Use the handshake as a raffle entry!
 Bonus points if you can work in some of the fancy effects that make TikTok so magical.

-Lesbian, Gay, Bisexual, Transgender Pride Day (Last Sunday in June)
+11. Lesbian, Gay, Bisexual, Transgender Pride Day (Last Sunday in June; check your local organizations!)

 Depending on where you live, there may already be Pride events happening on this specific day, so if you're not part of this community, find out how you can support those events before you start anything of your own.